EAST BELFAST CADETS HONOUR LOCAL HERO OF WWI

 A challenge to find out more about the history of World War I by researching stories of ‘local heroes’ has proved an inspiration to four East Belfast teenagers.

-Bloomfield Collegiate students Elia Morrow and Aimee Smith joined forces with fellow members of the Campbell College Combined Cadet Force, to tackle the exercise … and what they discovered moved, educated and inspired them.
+Bloomfield Collegiate students Elia M and Aimee S joined forces with fellow members of the Campbell College Combined Cadet Force, to tackle the exercise … and what they discovered moved, educated and inspired them.

 They chose as their ‘Local Hero’ 2nd Lieutenant Robert Wallace McConnell, a Campbell College ‘old boy’ who served and died in the Great War.

 The son of Rev James McConnell and Annie Duffield-McConnell, Robert was born and grew up at Mont Royal at Bloomfield in East Belfast, attending Campbell College where he proved himself to be an able and popular student before moving on to study English at Queen’s University.
 Robert, known as ‘Bob’ to friends and family, joined the Queen’s Training Corps and, on 21 February 1915, became a Lieutenant of the 10th Battalion The King’s Own Royal Lancaster Regiment.

 Much of his life was closely connected with the Megain Memorial Church of the Nazarene on the Newtownards Road – indeed, as the Cadets were to discover, Robert brought his sword there, to ceremoniously dedicate it, and his military service, to God.
 What Robert could not have known was that, a short time later, his name would be added to the Scroll of Honour in that church, following his death under machine-gun fire at Suniyet in Mesopotamia (modern day Iraq).
 Today his name is also recorded on the memorial at Basra, Iraq and he is remembered at Campbell College.